 Another new area of compliance added to recruiters’ checklists relates to salaries.
-This year, some jurisdictions – California, Massachusetts, Puerto Rico, and San Francisco – have enacted laws either banning recruiters from asking applicants for salary histories and/or requiring companies to pay employees equally regardless of gender.
+Seventeen states and 20 localities have enacted laws either banning recruiters from asking applicants for salary histories and/or requiring companies to pay employees equally regardless of gender.
 It’s important to review your recruiting practices and implement training to ensure recruiters understand and don’t violate these new laws.

 Employers in tech industries need to be especially mindful of compliance regulations.
 In November 2017, the U.S. Government Accountability Office (GAO) issued a report on OFCCP’s and EEOC’s approaches to investigating tech industry employers.
 The GAO report noted that while the estimated percentage of minority technology workers overall increased from 2005 to 2015, no growth occurred for female and Black workers.
 One factor the GAO noted as a reason for this lack of growth is company hiring practices.

 In his September 12, 2017 remarks, the Acting Assistant Attorney General, Andrew Finch, quoted new antitrust guidance for HR practitioners and reiterated that, “…naked agreements among employers not to recruit certain employees, or not to compete on employee compensation, are per se illegal” and may be criminally prosecuted.